 "erectile organ of female mammals," 1610s, coined in Modern Latin from Late Greek kleitoris, a diminutive, but the exact sense intended by the coiners is uncertain.
 Perhaps from Greek kleiein "to sheathe," also "to shut," in reference to its being covered by the labia minora.
-The related Greek noun form kleis has a second meaning of "a key, a latch or hook (to close a door);" see close (v.), and compare slot (n.2).
+The related Greek noun kleis has a secondary meaning "a key, a latch or hook (to close a door);" see close (v.), and compare slot (n.2).

 The anatomist Mateo Renaldo Colombo (1516-1559), professor at Padua, claimed to have discovered it ("De re anatomica," 1559, p.
 243).
 He called it amor Veneris, vel dulcedo "the love or sweetness of Venus."
 It had been known earlier to women.